 This guides walks though the setup for Single Sign On (SSO) in Cloud Control Center using Okta Identity.

-Step 1 - Create Required User Groups in Okta
+Step 1 - Create User Groups in Okta

-We will create two groups, TenantAdmin and TenantUser.
+Give your user groups the appropriate names and descriptions.
 These user groups are used to authorize users in Cloud Control Center, so be sure that the Name syntax matches the images below exactly.

 Now that our groups are created, we will be able to quickly assign them to our Application defined in Okta that we are going to create in the next step.